SAP-samples/teched2023-IN268/README.md

 ## Requirements

 The requirements and the steps to be followed for this exercise are below.
-Please note that many of these are already done for TechEd.
+Please note that many of these are already done for TechEd as highlighted in bold.

-1. Download and intsall Insomnia.
+1. ## Download and intsall Insomnia.
 Please note that this is already done for the TechEd laptops.
-2. Connect PO to tenants using Cloud Connector
+2. ## Connect PO to tenants using Cloud Connector
-3. On each tenant, provision Migration Assessment and Assign roles to  users
+3. ## On each tenant, provision Migration Assessment and Cloud Integration
-4. Migration Assessment Capability:
+4. ## Assign appropriate roles to the users
-5. Setup destination to PO
+5. ## Setup destination to PO
-6. Data Extraction Request
+5. Data Extraction Request
-7. Evaluation Request
+6. Data Evaluation Request
-8. Generate and Analyse the Report
+7. Generate and Analyse the Report
-9. Cloud Integration
+8. Create Cloud Integration Package
-10. Create Cloud Integration Package
+9. Use the Migrate option to migrate scenarios
-11. Use the Migrate option to migrate scenarios
+10. Test in Insomnia

 ## Exercises